-- Renewable and low carbon energy to provide a proportion of the site's energy use; - b) Measures to ensure that residents, employees and businesses are encouraged to travel in the most sustainable fashion, including travel plans, information, car clubs, lift-sharing and infrastructure for low emission vehicles; - c) Measures to encourage the sustainable treatment of waste; - d) Measures to manage the impacts of construction; - e) Offsite tree planting where sufficient cannot be accommodated onsite; - f) Energy improvements to existing buildings; and - g) Other measures to capture or mitigate carbon emissions and air quality impacts from development. - 3.112 The construction and use of buildings has major implications for the use of non-renewable resources.
+- a) Renewable and low carbon energy to provide a proportion of the site's energy use; - b) Measures to ensure that residents, employees and businesses are encouraged to travel in the most sustainable fashion, including travel plans, information, car clubs, lift-sharing and infrastructure for low emission vehicles; - c) Measures to encourage the sustainable treatment of waste; - d) Measures to manage the impacts of construction; - e) Offsite tree planting where sufficient cannot be accommodated onsite; - f) Energy improvements to existing buildings; and - g) Other measures to capture or mitigate carbon emissions and air quality impacts from development. - 3.112 The construction and use of buildings has major implications for the use of non-renewable resources.
 Fifty percent of the UK's carbon emissions come from the construction and operation of the built environment.
-As the population increases and climate changes, there is a clear need to mitigate and adapt to climate change through effective carbon reduction and other methods. - 3.113 The Government has made a commitment to achieving zero carbon housing by 2016, with all emissions from regulated sources such as heating, hot water and lighting to be reduced to zero by this time.
-While changes to construction are to be introduced through the Building Regulations, Policy CU11 ensures that other methods of carbon reduction are also considered and incorporated into the development where appropriate, such as carbon offsetting, travel plans and design which encourages sustainable ways of living.
+As the population increases and climate changes, there is a clear need to mitigate and adapt to climate change through effective carbon reduction and other methods. - 3.113 Policy CU11 ensures that methods of carbon reduction are considered and incorporated into the development where appropriate, such as carbon offsetting, travel plans and design which encourages sustainable ways of living.
 The combination of planning and building control should ensure a sustainable development that minimises carbon emissions from both housing and associated transport.
 Further detail will be required through the masterplanning exercise and subsequent planning applications.